Tears, prayers and hopes as flights to Ethiopia's war-torn Tigray resume

 "I am very happy that peace is returning and excited that I am finally going home," she said.
 "May God keep the peace."

-(Reporting by Dawit Endeshaw; Writing by Ayenat Mersie; Editing by Hereward Holland and Nick Macfie)
+(Reporting by Dawit Endeshaw; Writing by Ayenat Mersie; Editing by Hereward Holland, Nick Macfie and Alison Williams)

 ((george.obulutsa@thomsonreuters.com; Reuters Messaging: george.obulutsa.thomsonreuters.com@reuters.net))